Let Girls Thrive Project

 Muqur district, Badghis province

-Harmful gender norms mean that many girls are often kept at home and deprived of education.
+Harmful cultural gender norms mean that many girls are often kept at home to help with chores and deprived of education.
+Education for girls is not a priority and even if allowed to go to school, girls are not allowed to be co-educated with boys and must only be taught by female teachers.
 In fact, 63% of primary school-age girls in Badghis, Afghanistan are out of school.
-A lack of formal schools in remote communities further limits the opportunities available for girls to receive a proper education.
+A lack of formal schools and trained female teachers in remote communities further limits the opportunities available for girls to receive a proper education.

-To prevent and reduce the prevalence of early child marriage in Afghanistan, the goal is to empower and educate adolescent girls as well as transform cultural norms and attitudes underlying child marriage.
+To prevent and reduce the prevalence of early child marriage in Afghanistan, the goal is to empower and educate adolescent girls as well as transform cultural norms and attitudes underlying child marriages in communities.

 - Poverty and economic burden